heubeck/techsummit23-codingchallenges/3_Java_Minimalist/README.md

 ## Implementation

 Please implement your solution by only changing the [Challenge.java](Challenge.java) file.
-For testing your solution to fulfill the spec, just run the `run.sh` script.
+For testing your solution to fulfill the spec, just run the `run.sh` script after installing [jbang](https://www.jbang.dev/).

 ## Scoring